- School Direct (salaried), either with a grant or self-funded

 - Teaching Apprenticeship route

 - The Assessment Only route, which is for experienced teachers who are almost ready for assessment.

 School Direct (salaried) trainees are employed by a school and paid a salary as a teacher.
 A grant from the NCTL contributes to the cost of your employment and covers eQ's costs.
-Trainees must have had at least three years' career experience prior to entry to SD(s).
 This route is also available on a self-funded basis ie without a government grant; if you are teaching in an independent school, you must apply for the self-funded option and the requirement for three years' career experience does not apply.

 The Assessment Only route is for those who are already very experienced as a teacher in the UK but do not yet have qualified teacher status.
 The AO candidate needs to have taught in at least two schools, and to have collected the evidence needed to show that he or she meets the Teachers' Standards and AO Criteria without further training.

 All these routes lead to the award of QTS.